Goldferret/MEDAL-LAB/docs/Robot_Filesystem_Guide.md

 ## What the Robot Does NOT Run

-### ❌ Files That Stay on Robot But Don't Execute
+### Files That Stay on Robot But Don't Execute

 Everything else in the repo can be there but won't run:

 ```
 MEDAL-LAB/
-├── madsci-core/                    ❌ Runs on CENTRAL, not robot
+├── madsci-core/                    [Runs on CENTRAL, not robot]
 │   ├── docker-compose.yml
 │   └── managers/
 │
-├── clients/                        ❌ Runs on CENTRAL, not robot
+├── clients/                        [Runs on CENTRAL, not robot]
 │   └── experiments/
 │       ├── block_combination_solver_experiment.py
 │       └── helpers/
 │
-├── docs/                           ❌ Just documentation
+├── docs/                           [Just documentation]
 │   ├── Deployment_Guide.md
 │   └── ...
 │
-├── reference-scripts/              ❌ Reference only
+├── reference-scripts/              [Reference only]
 │
 └── robot-nodes/
-    ├── dofbot-pro-archived/        ❌ Archived, not used
+    ├── dofbot-pro-archived/        [Archived, not used]
     └── dofbot-pro-ros/
-        ├── docker-compose.yml      ❌ Not needed (no Docker on robot)
+        ├── docker-compose.yml      [Not needed (no Docker on robot)]
-        ├── Dockerfile              ❌ Not needed
+        ├── Dockerfile              [Not needed]
-        ├── README.md               ❌ Just documentation
+        ├── README.md               [Just documentation]
-        └── nodes/                  ✅ THIS IS THE ONLY DIRECTORY USED
+        └── nodes/                  [THIS IS THE ONLY DIRECTORY USED]
 ```

 ---